-The provision of medical evidence in Refugee Status Determination procedures is frought with challenges.
-Medical reports documenting asylum seekers’ physical and/or mental health are increasingly being used within Refugee Status Determination (RSD) proceedings as objective evidence to support asylum claims.
+The provision of medical evidence in Refugee Status Determination (RSD) procedures is fraught with challenges.
+Medical reports documenting asylum seekers’ physical and/or mental health are increasingly being used within RSD proceedings as objective evidence to support asylum claims.

 Accessing Regional Human Rights Bodies: A Guide

 States and their institutions can often fail to provide adequate help for refugees and asylum seekers.
-When a decision reached by a State is considered to be in breach of regional rules regarding the adequate treatment of refugees and asylum seekers, it is possible to challenge that decision before regional human rights bodies.
+When a decision reached by a state is considered to be in breach of regional rules regarding the adequate treatment of refugees and asylum seekers, it is possible to challenge that decision before regional human rights bodies.
 Please see below to find information on each region:

-- Court of Justice of the European Union (Only national courts can access this court)
+.
+Court of Justice of the European Union (Only national courts can access this court)